The Legal Information Institute of India (LII of India)

 The Judgment Information System is a combination of fee based and free of charge.
 JUDIS contains all reportable judgments of the Supreme Court of India and other regional courts from 1950 to the present (online and CD-ROM).
 JUDIS contains Acts and Headnotes for the judgments delivered up to 1993 only.
 From 1994 onwards the judgments do not have Acts and Headnotes.

-IP access.
 One stop shop for Indian legal and regulatory materials.
 Resources for legal, tax and regulatory issues in India.
-Contains full-text cases (pdf), legislation, rules, ordinances, circulars, treaties, forms, practice directions, etc. While in click on IP access.
-Please, DO NOT click on Edit Profile!
+Contains full-text cases (pdf), legislation, rules, ordinances, circulars, treaties, forms, practice directions, etc. The library does NOT subscribe to Manupatra, please use SCC Online Web Edition instead.

 Laws, the Constitution, latest Acts, and Ordinances.
 LOK SABHA-- House of the People- contains rules, bills, policies and publications.
 RAJYA SABHA --House of the States-- offers debates, legislation, rules, etc.